joshio1/joshio1.github.io/_posts/2025-12-18-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

 This is part of the Kamal Rails series.
 In this article, I will cover a basic way of deploying a vanilla Rails application on AWS.

+If you would like to deploy on the same server, check out <a href="https://joshio1.blog/add-postgres-on-rails-application-deplyed-using-kamal/">this article</a>.

 ## Pre-Requisites:

 - Docker is installed on our local environment.
 (Make sure the version is according to our OS)